andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 Scandinavia where the efficiency of transactions knows no rival.

 Three taps on a touchscreen kiosk and one tap of my credit card and we're through.
-Between clicks 2 and 3 I make a quick decision to unilaterally purchase all vouchers for the group - a choice not made out of magnanimity, but out of pure selfishness.
+Between taps 2 and 3 I make a quick decision to unilaterally purchase all vouchers for the group - a choice not made out of magnanimity, but out of pure selfishness.
 The price of a ticket, while not expensive, falls in the grey area of "this seems